gazaskygeeks/Coding-Foundations-course/coursebook/session-13/loops.md

 The `while` loop differs from the `do-while` loop in one important way — with a `while` loop, the condition to be evaluated is tested at the beginning of each loop iteration, so if the conditional expression evaluates to false, the loop will never be executed.

-With a `do-while` loop, on the other hand, the loop will always be executed once even if the conditional expression evaluates to false, because unlike the `while` loop, the condition is evaluated at the end of the loop iteration rather than the beginning.
+With a `do-while` loop, on the other hand, the loop will always be executed at least once even if the conditional expression evaluates to false because unlike the `while` loop, the condition is evaluated at the end of the loop iteration rather than the beginning.

 ### break statement